Decision Fatigue and Food Choices: Why Your Eating Falls Apart at Night

 2. Planned Indulgences: Satisfy Cravings on Your Terms

-Completely restricting treats increases decision load ("Should I have it?
+Completely restricting treats raises decision load ("Should I have it?
 What about now?").
-Planning treats reduces decisions and satisfies cravings without going overboard.
+Planning treats cuts down on decisions and satisfies cravings without going overboard.

 How to implement: